(last amended 25 October 2021)

 4.1.4 any transmission or display or posting of any material which is defamatory, libellous, offensive, abusive, or menacing in character or which causes annoyance, inconvenience or needless anxiety to any other person;

-4.1.5 transmission or display or posting of any material in breach of the Data Protection Legislation dealing with data protection or similar legislation in any other country, or of any material which is confidential or is a trade secret;
+4.1.5 transmission or display or posting of any material in breach of the Data Protection Legislation or the Privacy Electronic Communication (EC Directive) Regulations 2003 (each as amended) or similar legislation in any other country, or of any material which is confidential or is a trade secret;

 4.1.6 use of the service in any manner which is a violation or infringement of the rights of any one within the United Kingdom and elsewhere;